 Landscape Design School

-The Landscape Design Study Courses offer a series of four 10-hour courses.
-The courses cover the history of landscape design as well as instruction from landscape architects in a variety of design techniques used in home and municipal settings.
+The National Garden Clubs (NGC) Landscape Design School (LDS) offers a series of four 10-hour courses covering the history of landscape design as well as instruction from landscape architects in a variety of design techniques used in home and municipal settings.

-The curriculum covers a wide range of subjects: from landscape design history to landscape architecture in the year 2000 and beyond.
 Since its founding in 1958, professional instructors have maintained the high standards originally incorporated in the study program.
 Also offered are many optional programs, such as conferences, symposia and tours.
-Students acquire the tools for making their own gardens more beautiful and easier to maintain.
+Students acquire the tools for making their own gardens more beautiful and easier to maintain, and can become NGC-certified Landscape Design Consultants.
 Many students have been motivated to serve in political decision-making areas where awareness of the impact of a well-designed landscape can enhance the beauty and enjoyment of life in the public arena.

 For a complete list of forms see: National Garden Club